EnricoBenedetti/AICAMP-text2image/README.md

 # AICAMP-text2image

-This is a report on generative AI techniques for text2image.
-It was done as a Project Work in NLP and as part of the assignment of the AICAMP initiative.
+This is my work on generative AI techniques for text2image.
+It was done as a Project Work in NLP and as part of the of the AICAMP initiative.
+It contains both the report paper and the presentation slides we presented at UCY Cyprus in June 2023.